rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 This makes the `ANONYMOUS_PARAMETERS` lint allow-by-default in the 2015 edition but warn-by-default in the 2018 edition.

+### Future-incompatible lints

+Future-incompatible lints are for signalling to the user that code they have written may not compile in the future.
+In general, future-incompatible code exists for two reasons:
+* the user has written unsound code that the compiler mistakenly accepted.
+While it is within Rust's backwards compatibility guarantees to fix the soundness hole (breaking the user's code), the lint is there to warn the user that this will happen in some upcoming version *regardless of which edition they are on*.
+* the user has written code that will either no longer compiler *or* will change meaning in an upcoming edition.

 A future-incompatible lint should be declared with the `@future_incompatible` additional "field":